Vishwesh-Bhilare/logic-gates/README.md

 - **AND Gate**: Used to ensure multiple conditions are met before triggering an alarm.
 For example, both a door sensor and a motion detector must be activated to sound the alarm.
 - **OR Gate**: Used to trigger an alarm if any one of several sensors (e.g., smoke, motion, or window sensors) is activated.
+- Companies who can potentially use this system: ADT, Ring, SimpliSafe

 # Traffic Light Control

 - **AND Gate**: Used to control the green light only if both the pedestrian button is not pressed and no vehicle is detected on the cross street.
 - **OR Gate**: Used to change the light to red if either the pedestrian button is pressed or a vehicle is detected on the cross street.
+- Companies who can potentially use this system: Cubic Corporation, Civis Analytics

 # Digital Circuit Design